darrenchang/raspberryPiGpio/lampControl/README.md

 # Lamp control
 Turn on and off a 5V (5W) lamp using [Blue Dot](http://bluedot.readthedocs.io/)
-- when the dot is pressed, the lamp will be turned on
-- when the dot is released, the lamp will be turned off

 # How to use
 1. Prepare the circuit on a as shown below.
 (A bread board is recommended)<br>